Crash-Test-Dummies-FRC-10506/CrashTestAge/README.md

-# Crash Test Skeleton
+# CrashTestAge
+FRC Rebuilt robot code for FRC 10506
-Basically our next robot code make sure to remove the a from the .wpilib and .vscode anyways gn
+## Remove the a from .wpilib and .vscode